Smeltie/Hyperion/README.md

 # Hyperion case for DIY SlimeVR!

 The Hyperion is one of the smallest and slimmest cases to date for your DIY SlimeVR Trackers. <br>
 With its completely tool-less design and tolerances fine tuned specifically for FDM 3D Printers, the Hyperion is both easy to print and assemble!
-Every part is carefully thought out and clicks together with a satisfying snap, while offering support for various Battery sizes, switches and components.
+Every part is carefully thought out and clicks together with a satisfying snap.
+This version is specifically designed for 903052 batteries, and fits 50mm straps.

 ![case](https://i.imgur.com/9vDfYJD.gif)